kylejericson/OIE-Device-Trust/README.md

 While setting up the new OIE Device Trust with Okta, Jamf support said that the user needs to be MDM enabled.
 Since the end-user was created via Jamf Connect the only way to make this happen is to un-enroll and re-enroll.

-This workflow is to address this and make it possiable without re-enrolling the device into Jamf.
+This workflow is to address this and make it possible without re-enrolling the device into Jamf.